- ABOUT US

 In autumn the deciduous trees of oak, chestnut, walnut, ash and beech transform into a kaleidoscope of golds, reds and tangerines.
 Add the lively village calendar of harvest and mushroom festivals, and the opening of the cider houses, and this is a spectacular time to explore the Basque Pyrenees.

-Price includes ABSOLUTELY EVERYTHING and there are NO SINGLE SUPPLEMENTS.
+Prices are per person and include ABSOLUTELY EVERYTHING and there are NO SINGLE SUPPLEMENTS.
 Price includes full-board accommodation with en-suite bathrooms at our family farmhouse.
 (We have just 5 / 6 rooms meaning these are very personal and exclusive holidays).
 All food, all wine, all restaurant meals.
 A unique 5 1/2 day walking/cultural/gastronomy programme.
 We also provide a free pick-up travel service at specific times.

 Articles on the culture, languages, traditions and values of the Basque Pyrenees as well as stories taken from over two decades of our own, personal Pyrenean Experience.